 MYTH # 3:

-That driving a pickup truck with the tailgate down (rather than drawn up) will decrease wind resistance and increase your fuel efficiency.
+Driving a pickup truck with the tailgate down (rather than drawn up) will decrease wind resistance and fuel efficiency.

 Rather than keep your pickup tailgate off or open (as had previously been conventionally believed or preached), keep it on and closed for as long as and whenever possible.
 Removing or just lowering the tailgate (or even just using a porous tailgate replacement) causes considerable drag increase on the vehicle, increasing fuel consumption, and should only be done, if ever at all, if, for example, the load so dictates it.

 Not so, though, say the experts.
-Tom Kloza, the President and chief oil analyst at the Oil Price Information Service, says this about it in a May 2007 CNNMoney.com interview.
-It is true, Kloza explains, that gas prices tend to be higher on the weekends.
-Still, there is really no ideal day of the week to purchase your gas at that gas prices fluctuate randomly and unpredictably owing to many market variables, forces, and factors.
+Tom Kloza, the President and chief oil analyst at the Oil Price Information Service, says this in a May 2007 CNNMoney.com interview.
+It is true, Kloza explains that gas prices tend to be higher on the weekends.
+Still, there is no ideal day of the week to purchase your gas at that gas prices fluctuate randomly and unpredictably owing to many market variables, forces, and factors.

-Geoff Sundstrom of America’s premier motorist organization, the AAA, pretty much concurs.
-He notes that gas prices fluctuate from day to day and are determined by gas stations, and says that these gas stations look at a variety of factors in making such determination, including the wholesale prices of gasoline at a given tune, the competitors’ prices, and the food and drink sales, if they have an attached convenience store, and so on.
+Geoff Sundstrom of America’s premier motorist organization, the AAA, concurs.
+He notes that gas prices fluctuate daily and are determined by gas stations.
+He says that these gas stations look at various factors in making such a determination, including the wholesale prices of gasoline at a given tune, the competitors’ fees, the food and drink sales, if they have an attached convenience store, and so on.

 Your best bet?
 “Bargain hunting” for inexpensive or cheaper gas, experts say, is the best remedy for finding the best gas prices.
-The consumer’s efforts should be directed to systematically checking out individual sites on the Web, which are known to be good at enabling consumers to find the cheapest gas available in their areas simply by entering their zip code information.
+The consumer’s efforts should be directed to systematically checking out individual sites on the Web, which enable consumers to find the cheapest gas available in their areas simply by entering their zip code information.

-That starting up and turning off your car repeatedly is a major fuel waster for the average motorist.
+MYTH # 5:Starting up and repeatedly turning off your car is a major fuel waster for the average motorist.

 Don’t necessarily shut down the engine every time you get stuck in traffic.
 But if it looks like you’ll be stuck in traffic for a reasonable length of time, indeed for anything over 30 seconds or 1 minute, then you ought to immediately turn off your car, for then, it’s almost sure that you will be able to conserve a fair amount of fuel by doing that.